-- Students who have tested positive for COVID in the past three months through a provider other than Verily and Vaden should send a copy of their positive COVID test results (attached to a message with the subject line "secure: test results") to Dr. Robyn Tepper through the VadenPatient portal.
+- Students who have tested positive for COVID in the past three months through a provider other than Color and Vaden should send a copy of their positive COVID test results (attached to a message with the subject line "secure: test results") to Dr. Robyn Tepper through the VadenPatient portal.
 You will not be asked to retest for 90 days.
 The CDC does not recommend retesting within 90 days because reinfection is uncommon during this period and a positive PCR test without new symptoms more likely represents persistent shedding of viral RNA, rather than an active infection.

 How do I register for testing?

 What happens if a student does not meet Stanford's testing requirements?
-In order to maximize the health and safety of our community, we have put in place a new protocol to support the required testing program.
+In order to maximize the health and safety of our community, we have put in place a protocol to support the required testing program.

 Test Type and Results